JaagaStartup/JaagaStartup.github.io/index.md

 ---
 layout: default
 title: Share skills and office space with startups and freelancers in Bangalore
-description: Affordable coworking and shared office space for startups and freelancers to share skills and build better ventures.
+description: Affordable coworking space and shared office space for startups and freelancers to share skills and build better ventures.
 published: true
 ---